onap/dmaap-datarouter/README.md

    Provisioning is implemented as a Java servlet running under Jetty in one JVM

-   Provisioning data is stored in a MySQL database
+   Provisioning data is stored in a MariaDB database

    The backup provisioning server and each node is informed any time provisioning data changes